BidaskClub Upgrades The Middleby (NASDAQ:MIDD) to “Strong-Buy”

-The Middleby (NASDAQ:MIDD) was upgraded by investment analysts at BidaskClub from a “buy” rating to a “strong-buy” rating in a research note issued on Monday, BidAskClub reports.
+The Middleby (NASDAQ:MIDD) was upgraded by equities research analysts at BidaskClub from a “buy” rating to a “strong-buy” rating in a note issued to investors on Sunday, BidAskClub reports.

-Several other equities analysts have also recently weighed in on the company.
-CL King cut The Middleby from a “buy” rating to a “neutral” rating in a report on Friday, November 6th.
-Zacks Investment Research raised The Middleby from a “hold” rating to a “buy” rating and set a $105.00 price target on the stock in a report on Friday, August 7th.
-KeyCorp upped their price objective on The Middleby from $140.00 to $155.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 18th.
-Finally, BMO Capital Markets upped their price objective on The Middleby from $120.00 to $150.00 and gave the stock an “outperform” rating in a research note on Monday, November 9th.
-Three research analysts have rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the stock.
-The Middleby currently has a consensus rating of “Buy” and an average price target of $117.20.
+Several other analysts have also recently weighed in on MIDD.
+Zacks Investment Research raised shares of The Middleby from a “hold” rating to a “buy” rating and set a $105.00 price target for the company in a research note on Friday, August 7th.
+CL King lowered shares of The Middleby from a “buy” rating to a “neutral” rating in a report on Friday, November 6th.
+BMO Capital Markets upped their price objective on shares of The Middleby from $120.00 to $150.00 and gave the stock an “outperform” rating in a report on Monday, November 9th.
+Finally, KeyCorp upped their price objective on shares of The Middleby from $140.00 to $155.00 and gave the stock an “overweight” rating in a report on Wednesday, November 18th.
+Three research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
+The stock has an average rating of “Buy” and an average price target of $117.20.

-Several large investors have recently bought and sold shares of MIDD.
-Bank of Nova Scotia increased its stake in The Middleby by 459.4% in the 2nd quarter.
-Bank of Nova Scotia now owns 2,791,386 shares of the industrial products company’s stock worth $220,352,000 after buying an additional 2,292,381 shares in the last quarter.
-Ardevora Asset Management LLP purchased a new stake in The Middleby in the 2nd quarter worth $45,948,000.
-Bank of New York Mellon Corp increased its stake in The Middleby by 229.7% in the 2nd quarter.
-Bank of New York Mellon Corp now owns 754,687 shares of the industrial products company’s stock worth $59,575,000 after buying an additional 525,790 shares in the last quarter.
-ArrowMark Colorado Holdings LLC increased its stake in The Middleby by 36.3% in the 2nd quarter.
-ArrowMark Colorado Holdings LLC now owns 1,955,588 shares of the industrial products company’s stock worth $154,374,000 after buying an additional 520,684 shares in the last quarter.
-Finally, Thrivent Financial for Lutherans purchased a new stake in The Middleby in the 2nd quarter worth $34,838,000.
+Several hedge funds have recently bought and sold shares of the company.
+State of Michigan Retirement System raised its position in The Middleby by 0.5% during the 3rd quarter.
+State of Michigan Retirement System now owns 20,300 shares of the industrial products company’s stock valued at $1,821,000 after purchasing an additional 100 shares during the last quarter.
+Coastline Trust Co raised its holdings in The Middleby by 1.9% in the 3rd quarter.
+Coastline Trust Co now owns 6,345 shares of the industrial products company’s stock worth $569,000 after purchasing an additional 120 shares during the period.
+Canada Pension Plan Investment Board raised its holdings in The Middleby by 9.7% in the 2nd quarter.
+Canada Pension Plan Investment Board now owns 2,068 shares of the industrial products company’s stock worth $163,000 after purchasing an additional 182 shares during the period.
+State Board of Administration of Florida Retirement System raised its holdings in The Middleby by 0.4% in the 3rd quarter.
+State Board of Administration of Florida Retirement System now owns 71,604 shares of the industrial products company’s stock worth $6,424,000 after purchasing an additional 260 shares during the period.
+Finally, Acadian Asset Management LLC raised its holdings in The Middleby by 83.0% in the 3rd quarter.
+Acadian Asset Management LLC now owns 580 shares of the industrial products company’s stock worth $52,000 after purchasing an additional 263 shares during the period.

 The Middleby Company Profile